Test in production without watermarks.

 IronXL provides robust features for handling Excel files, including support for multiple sheets, cell formatting, reading and writing different file formats (like .xlsx and .xls), and working with large datasets, making it a versatile tool for data manipulation tasks.

-Import IronXL using python package manager for reading Excel spreadsheet data
+Import IronXL using the Python package manager for reading Excel spreadsheet data.

 pip install ironxl